3: The Self

 Does High Self-Esteem Cause Happiness or Other Positive Outcomes?

-Teachers, parents, school counselors, and people in many cultures frequently assume that high self-esteem causes many positive outcomes for people who have it and therefore that we should try to increase it in ourselves and others.
-Perhaps you agree with the idea that if you could increase your self-esteem, you would feel better about yourself and therefore be able to work at a higher level, or attract a more desirable mate.
+Teachers, parents, school counselors, and people in many cultures frequently assume that high self-esteem leads to many positive outcomes for those who have it and, therefore, that we should try to increase it in ourselves and others.
+Perhaps you agree that if you could increase your self-esteem, you would feel better about yourself and therefore be able to work at a higher level or attract a more desirable mate.
 If you do believe that, you would not be alone.
 Baumeister and colleagues (2003) describe the origins and momentum of what they call the self-esteem movement, which has grown in influence in various countries since the 1970s.
 For example, in 1986, the state of California funded a task force under the premise that raising self-esteem would help solve many of the state’s problems, including crime, teen pregnancy, drug abuse, school underachievement, and pollution.

-Baumeister and colleagues (2003) conducted an extensive review of the research literature to determine whether having high self-esteem was as helpful as many people seem to think it is.
+Baumeister and colleagues (2003) conducted an extensive review of the research literature to determine whether high self-esteem is as helpful as many people seem to think.
 They began by assessing which variables were correlated with high self-esteem and then considered the extent to which high self-esteem caused these outcomes.
 They found that high self-esteem does correlate with many positive outcomes.
 People with high self-esteem get better grades, are less depressed, feel less stress, and may even live longer than those who view themselves more negatively.
 The researchers also found that high self-esteem is correlated with greater initiative and activity; people with high self-esteem just do more things.
-They are also more more likely to defend victims against bullies compared with people with low self-esteem, and they are more likely to initiate relationships and to speak up in groups.
+They are also more likely to defend victims against bullies than people with low self-esteem, and to initiate relationships and speak up in groups.
 High self-esteem people also work harder in response to initial failure and are more willing to switch to a new line of endeavor if the present one seems unpromising.
 Thus, having high self-esteem seems to be a valuable resource—people with high self-esteem are happier, more active, and in many ways better able to deal with their environment.

-Furthermore, despite the many positive variables that relate to high self-esteem, when Baumeister and his colleagues looked at the causal role of self-esteem they found little evidence that high self-esteem caused these positive outcomes.
+Furthermore, despite the many positive variables associated with high self-esteem, when Baumeister and his colleagues examined the causal role of self-esteem, they found little evidence that high self-esteem caused these positive outcomes.
 For instance, although high self-esteem is correlated with academic achievement, it is more the result than the cause of this achievement.
-Programs designed to boost the self-esteem of pupils have not been shown to improve academic performance, and laboratory studies have generally failed to find that manipulations of self-esteem cause better task performance.
+Programs designed to boost pupils’ self-esteem have not been shown to improve academic performance, and laboratory studies have generally failed to find that manipulations of self-esteem improve task performance.

-Baumeister and his colleagues concluded that programs designed to boost self-esteem should be used only in a limited way and should not be the only approach taken.
+Baumeister and his colleagues concluded that programs designed to boost self-esteem should be used sparingly and not be the only approach.
 Raising self-esteem will not make young people do better in school, obey the law, stay out of trouble, get along better with other people, or respect the rights of others.
 And these programs may even backfire if the increased self-esteem creates narcissism or conceit.
-Baumeister and his colleagues suggested that attempts to boost self-esteem should only be carried out as a reward for good behavior and worthy achievements, and not simply to try to make children feel better about themselves.
+Baumeister and his colleagues suggested that attempts to boost self-esteem should be carried out only as a reward for good behavior and worthy achievements, not simply to make children feel better about themselves.

 1. Higher academic achievement